xquery-mode/oook-selector/README.md

 ```

 Note: xdbc-setup does some initialization in addition to just loading the
-  xdbc-selector.
+  oook-selector.
 If you want to do this step yourself, and just load the
-  bare xdbc-selector, have a look at xdbc-setup.el to see how the loading
+  bare oook-selector, have a look at xdbc-setup.el to see how the loading
   is done, and replace the require 'xdbc-setup line by something you prefer.

-Warning: xdbc-selector contains its own versions of cider-any, xquery-mode,
+Warning: oook-selector contains its own versions of oook, xquery-mode,
   and page-break-lines.
 Make sure it does not conflict with local files
   in your Emacs configuration.
 If in doubt, remove any other version.